Kid Gavilán: World champion

 In 1951 after beating Tommy Ciarlo twice, once in Caracas, Venezuela, and Hairston once again, he finally became a world champion when he beat Johnny Bratton for the world Welterweight title by a decision in 15 on May 18.
 He defended that title for the first time against Graham, winning by a decision, and promptly made four non-title bouts before the end of the year, including another win over Janiro and a draw in ten with Bratton.

 In 1952 he defended the title with success against Bobby Dykes, Gil Turner, and with Graham in a third encounter between the two.
 All those fights were won by decision in 15.
 He also had five non-title bouts, including three that were a part of an Argentinian tour.
 His third fight with Graham was his first world title defense in Havana and his fight with Dykes marked the first time that a black man and a white man had a boxing fight in then-segregated Miami, Florida.
 In 1953, Gavilan retained the title by a knockout in ten against Chuck Davey, by a decision in 15 against Carmen Basilio and by a decision in 15 against Bratton.
 He had seven non-title bouts, losing to Danny Womber, but beating Ralph Tiger Jones.
 In 1954 Gavilan went up in weight.
 After two more points wins, he challenged world Middleweight champion Bobo Olson for the world title, but lost a decision in 15.
 Then, he went down in weight, and lost his world Welterweight championship, by a decision in 15 to Johnny Saxton.
 That same year, he appeared on a Telemundo Puerto Rico poster that promoted that country's first television transmission.

 Personal life

-Gavilan's wife, Leonor, gave birth to their daughter, Victoria, in 1954.
-After retiring from boxing Gavilán became a Jehovah's Witness and was jailed under the Castro regime for preaching.
+Gavilan's wife, Leonor, gave birth to their daughters, Elena 1950, Victoria 1954, and son Gerardo in 1953.
+After retiring from boxing Gavilán became one of Jehovah's Witnesses and was jailed under the Castro regime for preaching.
 In the 1980s he made a living selling sausages in Chicago.